-The PSOEA Program provides an educational assistance allowance to eligible survivors of public safety officers whose deaths or permanent and total disabilities are the direct and proximate result of an injury sustained in the line of duty.
+The PSOEA Program provides an educational assistance allowance to eligible survivors of public safety officers whose deaths or permanent and total disabilities are the direct and proximate result of a traumatic injury sustained in the line of duty.

-PSOEA benefits may be used to defray educational expenses, including tuition, room and board, books, supplies, and education-related fees.
-The amount of assistance is determined by the length of the term and whether the student attends school as a full-time, three-quarter-time, half-time, or less-than-half-time student.
+PSOEA benefits may be used solely to defray educational expenses, including tuition, room and board, books, supplies, and education-related fees.
+The amount of assistance is determined by whether the student attended school as a full-time, three-quarter-time, half-time, or less-than-half-time student.
 Also, the amount of assistance is subject to change consistent with the current computation of the educational assistance allowance set forth in Title IV of the Higher Education Act, Section 3532 of Title 38, United States Code.